meken/cloud-hackathons/hacks/adk-intro/solutions.md

     name="update_availability_agent",
     model=settings.GEMINI_MODEL,
     instruction="""
-    Update the availability database to indicate that the {chosen_hero} is not available anymore using the `update_hero_availability` tool.
+    Only if there's a chosen hero, update the availability database to indicate that the {chosen_hero} is not available anymore using the `update_hero_availability` tool.
     """,
     tools=[tools.update_hero_availability]
 )